The latest free trials, vouchers, discounted annual passes and hacks to save money on Spotify.

 Three months for £9.99

 This “welcome back” offer provides three months for the price of one.
 It tends to run a couple of times a year, usually May and November.
-This year it’s also running 16 August to 11 September 2022.
+This year it also ran 29 November to 31 December 2022.

 Those eligible tend to be customers who cancelled Premium before the middle of the previous month – though if you were to do this there’s no guarantee the offer will run again or that you’d be sent the invite.